tbfe-de/mc-cppfor-ex/clock-08/README.md

 Instead of simply `delete`-ing both, copy and the move operations of class `Clock`, the move operation was explicitly implemented.

 (For details do a side by side compare of the header and implementation files.)

+## General Topic – Code Robustness

+Some changes with the intend to "improve the overall code quality" have been made, covering the following main areas:

+- Readability/understandability of the source code itself by adding comments, e.g. more clearly describing the purpose of the various `UpDownCounter` constructors.

+- Robustness has been improved by:
+  - "Precondition Checking", like catching potential USAGE errors early (e.g. whether a start value is given to the constructor that is already outside the limits within the counter can operate.
+  - "Postcondition Checking", like catching potential IMPLEMENTATION error that led to counter value outside the allowed range.

+- The different behavior to indicated an out of range value being set in the constructor and with `SetValue` (exception thrown vs. return `bool`) has been not implemented as.
+  - Reason: It might "surprise" users (= other developers using that class) who have not thoroughly checked the documentation.
+  - As it is not possible to indicate the problem with a return value in both cases (as the constructor is supposed to always leave a valid object) it was decided to throw an exception in both cases.
+  - That behavior was implemented in a common helper function (named `check_in_range_value`) it is guaranteed to work consistently in both case.

+(For details do a side by side compare of the header and implementation files.)